jhburns/ExperienceCapture/Server/README.md

 The server uses a reverse proxy (Caddy) to route traffic between the static front-end and the API back-end.
-A request with `/api/v1/` in its path will be routed to the API server, while everything else goes to the front-end.
+A request with `/api/v1/` in its path will be routed to the API server, while everything else goes to the front-end server.
 Some examples:

 ```
 /api/v1/sessions/ -> API